mbusigin/disbatch/docs/Plugins.md

 * Reports

-  A report typically contains the important identifying parameters of the task (`migration`, `user1`, `user2`, and `commands`), as well as the task and queue ids, the start and end times of the task, the plugin version used, the status of the task, a count of any errors encounted, and a simple string identifying
+  A report typically contains the important identifying params of the task (`migration`, `user1`, `user2`, and `commands`), as well as the task and queue ids, the start and end times of the task, the plugin version used, the status of the task, a count of any errors encounted, and a simple string identifying